-Award amounts are variable based on the specifics of the project, as outlined below
+Award amounts are variable based on the specifics of the project, as outlined below:

 Proposals are considered for the Racial Justice Honoraria Fund independently from applications submitted by the same applicant(s) to other NEA awards during the same award cycle.

 Awards from the RJHF are considered grants.
 Applicants for research and other special projects will be asked to submit a budget estimate in order to more accurately assess the need and allocate our limited funds most appropriately.
-Submitted budgets should use due diligence to provide reasonable figures when requesting funds, but once an award is approved, no further documentation is required.
+Submitted budgets should use due diligence to provide reasonable figures when requesting funds, but once an award is approved, no further financial documentation is required.
 For awards supporting newsletter articles and honoraria for NEA-sponsored programs, a budget will not be required.

 Applications are reviewed and recipients are chosen by the Racial Justice Honoraria Fund Committee, whose membership is approved by the Executive Board annually prior to the start of the Fall application period.
 The Committee is made up of: